tfeltin/sefset_results/README.md

 # SEFSET: Semantic Feature Selection for fault diagnosis in Telemetry data

-For detailed results of SEFEST paper open
+For detailed results for SEFSET, open:
 - ```datadriven.md``` for detailed results for data-driven only selection methods.
 - ```results.md``` for detailed benchmarking results of SEFSET